davbeek/gitinspectorgui-old/README.md

 [releases page](https://github.com/davbeek/gitinspectorgui/releases).

 #### Windows
-Download the setup file, execute it, and follow the on-screen installation instructions.
+Download the gitinspectorgui-setup.exe file, execute it, and follow the on-screen installation instructions.
 The GitinspectorGUI executable will be available under the program group GitinspectorGUI.

 #### macOS